infernojs/inferno/README.md

 ## Getting Started

-The best way to start to use Inferno is by using [Create Inferno App](https://github.com/infernojs/create-inferno-app).
-You can get setup and running within a few minutes.
+The best way to get started with Inferno is by using [Create Inferno App](https://github.com/infernojs/create-inferno-app).

-Alternatively, you can get started with Inferno using the [Inferno Boilerplate](https://github.com/infernojs/inferno-boilerplate) for a very simple setup.
+Alternatively, you can use the [Inferno Boilerplate](https://github.com/infernojs/inferno-boilerplate) for a very simple setup.
 For a more advanced example demonstrating how Inferno might be used, we recommend trying out [Inferno Starter Project](https://github.com/nightwolfz/inferno-starter) by [nightwolfz](https://github.com/nightwolfz/).
-For using inferno to build a mobile app [Inferno Mobile Starter Project](https://github.com/Rudy-Zidan/inferno-mobile) by [Rudy-Zidan](https://github.com/Rudy-Zidan).
+For using Inferno to build a mobile app, try [Inferno Mobile Starter Project](https://github.com/Rudy-Zidan/inferno-mobile) by [Rudy-Zidan](https://github.com/Rudy-Zidan).

 Core package: